anreitersimon/Medbrain-Tutorial/STEP4.md

 If you want to start here you just run `git checkout step4`.

-The Project is located `project/` of the git repository root.
+The Project is located at `project/` of the git repository root.

 ## Goals
 In this step the each of the apps screens will be added as a placeholder implementation.